This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Scuba diving in Raja Ampat Indonesia is considered by many to be the best in the world.

-The region boasts some 200 dive sites, particularly known for their hard and soft coral varieties, more than 1,000 types of coral reef fish, and 700 types of mollusks.
+The region boasts some 200 dive sites, particularly known for their hard and soft coral varieties, more than 1,000 types of coral reef, 37% of the world’s coral reef species of fish, and 700 types of mollusks.

-Dive sites in Raja Ampat offer an opportunity to see everything from manta rays, turtles, and sharks to tiny creatures like pygmy seahorses and nudibranchs.
+Dive sites in Raja Ampat offer an opportunity to see everything from manta rays, dugongs, turtles, shoals of fish, and sharks to tiny creatures like pygmy seahorses and nudibranchs.

 Massive schools of tuna, giant trevallies, snapper, and even barracudas frequent the waters.